cooperativ-labs/share-management-contract-algorand/README.md

 **Update Legal Contract Hash** [docHash(hash)](https://github.com/cooperativ-labs/Contracts/blob/main/Central/index.rsh#:~:text=const%20User%20%3D%20API,%7D) - This is a restricted function for allowing chainging the legal document hash associated with share tokens on the manager contract.
 Only contract creator (or eventually a contract manager) can use this API This function takes in the document has as an argument.

+### Views

+**Total Share Token, Total Backing Token, Number of Distributions** [totSTBTD()](https://github.com/cooperativ-labs/Contracts/blob/main/Central/index.rsh#:~:text=const%20User%20%3D%20API,%7D) - This view shows the total amount of Share Token and Backing Token distributed, and the number of distributions conducted.
+It accepts no arguments and returns an Array.

+**Whether Sale is Locked** [saleLocked()](https://github.com/cooperativ-labs/Contracts/blob/main/Central/index.rsh#:~:text=const%20User%20%3D%20API,%7D) - This view shows whether share holders can transfer shares.
+It accepts no arguments and returns `true` or `false`.

+**Show Unclaimed Tokens per Investor** [claimSTBT(walletAddress)](https://github.com/cooperativ-labs/Contracts/blob/main/Central/index.rsh#:~:text=const%20User%20%3D%20API,%7D) - This view shows the number of Share Token and Backing Token a given investor had _not yet_ claimed.
+It takes an investor's wallet address and returns `[shareToken, backingToken, numDistributions]`. (note: on Shares are claimed automatically on Algorand)

+**Show Claimed Tokens Per Investor** [totSTBTDRec(walletAddress)](https://github.com/cooperativ-labs/Contracts/blob/main/Central/index.rsh#:~:text=const%20User%20%3D%20API,%7D) - This view shows the number of Share Tokens and Backing Tokens the investor has recieved (excluding those she has not yet claimed), and the number of distributions she has accepted.
+It takes the investor's wallet address and returns `[shareToken, backingToken, numDistributions]`. (note: on Shares are claimed automatically on Algorand)

+**White List Member** [wlMember(walletAddress)](https://github.com/cooperativ-labs/Contracts/blob/main/Central/index.rsh#:~:text=const%20User%20%3D%20API,%7D) - This view shows whether a given wallet address is on the contract's whitelist.
+It takes an investor's wallet address and returnes `true` or `false`.

+**Hash of linked Legal Contract** [vHash()](https://github.com/cooperativ-labs/Contracts/blob/main/Central/index.rsh#:~:text=const%20User%20%3D%20API,%7D) - This accepts no arguments and returns an array of hashes.

 ### TEAL Smart Contracts